open-esq/DAOfeatures/README.md

 # DAOfeatures
-Features that can be easily added to a DAOstack DAO.
+*Features that can be easily added to a DAOstack DAO.*

-*A DAOfeature consists of a universal scheme (on chain) and a user interface (on IPFS) for interaction with that scheme.*

-## DAOfeature Lib (EthPm) consists of:
+## DAOfeature
-- Core DAOfeature contract to enherite from when creating DAOfeatures (some common functionality used by the DAOfeatureRegistry ++)
+At its core, a DAOfeature is a scheme that inherits from the DAOfeature abstract contract.
+The DAOfeature contract consists of things like the UI management and a set of common view functions that can be used for analytics and displaying stuff in the UI, etc.).

+## DAOfeatrue Extensions
-- Optional functionality like:
+Optional functionality like:
   - **Fee collection:** A DAOfeature owner can optionally collect fees for usage of a DAOfeature (microtransactions) - [FeeCollector.sol](https://github.com/dOrgTech/DAOfeatures/blob/master/features/tokenRegistry/contracts/FeeCollector.sol)
-  - **User interface:** A DAOfuture owner can publish new versions of a DAOfeature UI.
-If a DAO wants to update to a new version of the UI, somebody has to propose the update, and it will be voted on - [UserInterface.sol](https://github.com/dOrgTech/DAOfeatures/blob/master/features/tokenRegistry/contracts/UserInterface.sol)

 ## DAOfeature Hub
 Functionality: